In need of measurement services? Let Gregory James Company, Inc. help.

 A home measurement service is just what it sounds like: Based on what you need, an appraiser will measure the home's dimensions and area, then draw a basic or highly detailed floorplan.
 The appraiser's report and floorplan is a form that can be used to prove a precise Gross Living Area (GLA), the sum of all livable space, of your home.
 These services are useful and often essential when challenging property taxes or selling a property.

-How does a home measurement or floorplan service work?
+How does a measurement service work?

-Disputing real estate taxes
+Disputing property taxes

 Marketing a listing

 A floorplan service can secure fair market value for your house.
 Area is one of the biggest factors potential buyers examine when purchasing a house — but since square footage values are often approximated rather than accurately measured, your listing might reflect less Gross Living Area (GLA) than it actually has.
 An inaccurate GLA could potentially decrease the price of the home as well as the number of interested buyers.
 The only reliable method of using a precise GLA when listing your home is to reference a previous appraisal or home measurement service completed by an appraiser (after any updating that may have affected square footage).